sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

-We can shorten it even more if our callback function accepts only one argument: the value, like [kebabCase from Lodash](https://lodash.com/docs#kebabCase):
+We can shorten it even more if our callback function accepts only one argument: the value.
+Take [kebabCase from Lodash](https://lodash.com/docs#kebabCase) for example:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];
 const kebabNames = names.map(_.kebabCase);
 ```

-This wouldn’t work with functions that accept more than one argument, because the `.map()` also passes and array index as the second argument and a whole array as the third, like `parseInt()` that accepts the radix as the second argument:
+This wouldn’t work with functions that accept more than one argument because `.map()` also passes an array index as the second argument and a whole array as the third.
+Using `parseInt()`, a function that accepts the radix as its second argument, would likely lead to unexpected results:

 ```js
 const inputs = ['1', '2', '3'];